Historic pink matte glaze tile

 - Special purpose tile: fireplace surrounds, fountain emitters, etc. There may be size and other limitations: please inquire.

-- Tile on commercial base in standard sizes (4.25" and 6" square, trim and bullnose, etc.) and some custom sizes.
+- Tile on machine-made base in standard sizes (4.25" and 6" square, trim and bullnose, etc.) and some custom sizes.
 Please inquire.

 - Small hex, penny-round, square porcelain mosaics with glaze.